 Where we work in the Philippines

-In Honduras, we affiliate with three projects: Fortune’s Children at Parang in Marikina City, Pinagpala Children’s Center in Tagaytay City and Visayans Community Center at Bliss in Tacloban, Leyte.
+In the Philippines, we affiliate with three projects: Fortune’s Children at Parang in Marikina City, Pinagpala Children’s Center in Tagaytay City, and Visayans Community Center at Bliss in Tacloban, Leyte.

 Read more about our affiliated projects